zkemail/zk-email-verify/docs/README.md

 Group Public Keys will be populated from the signature, but they may not be truthful if the signature verification fails.

-## Advanced Feature - Signer IDs
+## Advanced Feature - Secret Identity

-Double Blind supports an additional mode which allows you to sign messages with a randomly generated **masked signer identity**.
+Double Blind supports an additional mode called `Secret Identity` which allows you to sign messages with a randomly generated **masked signer identity**.
 (You can enable this with the `Secret ID` toggle.)
 In the default mode, group signatures are completely anonymous beyond group membership (though beware, two group signatures with